 We all know what school is, what it looks like, sitting in rows, bells every fifty minutes, and grade point averages.
 This idea then impacts so much of learning with our children.

-Many attempt to replicate the institution of school within their home, which is often found to be difficult.
-Sometimes it is discarded when parents realize their home will never operate like a school and instead embrace learning in all forms.
+Many will attempt to replicate the institution of school within their home, which is often found to be difficult.
+Sometimes it is discarded when parents realize their home will never operate as a school and instead embrace learning in all forms.
 However, some parents feel as though they are homeschool failures.
 Their children don’t cooperate with the notion of school-at-home, and they feel as if their only option is to send the kids to school.